JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-15.md

 >
 > - < 1.5: by default, the old JVM backend is used.
 It has fields declared in the body before fields declared
 > in the constructor.
-> - \>= 1.5: by default, the new IR-based backend is used.
+> - &gt;= 1.5: by default, the new IR-based backend is used.
 Fields declared in the constructor are generated before fields
 > declared in the body.
 As a workaround, you can temporarily switch to the old backend in Kotlin 1.5.
 To do that,
 > add the following lines to the project's configuration file:
 >